mollyjones2023/Poli_Sci_390/Final_blog.md

-# Final blog: Housing and Spatial Inequality in Chicago
+# Final blog: Housing and Spatial Inequality in Chicago (Designer)

 ## Introduction
 Chicago is a diverse yet segregated city.
 Not only has this segregation had an impact on the economic well-being of each community but has left an impact on the housing and spatial environment of the city.
 In an effort to provide support and opportunity for lower-income individuals, the city of Chicago and other organizations have commissioned affordable housing developments for qualifying individuals.
 With parks often posed as a threat of gentrification and green spaces seen as more desirable (Rigolon and Christensen), I think it would be interesting to explore how parks and affordable housing units relate to the city's community by asking the question: How do housing units and parks relate to the social and economic inequality in Chicago?